AlfredoJMacias/cad-file-change-control/README.md

 2. **Copy and Paste**: Copy the above Markdown content and paste it into the text editor.
 3. **Save the File**: Save the file with the name `README.md` in the root directory of your project.

-This file will serve as the main documentation for your GitHub repository, providing all the necessary information to get started with the project.